Scheiderer motives and equivariant higher topos theory: Genuine stabilization of - -topoi

 \subsubsection{Toposic homotopy fixed points}

 Since limits in $\RTop$ are not computed at the level of the underlying $\infty$-categories, it is usually difficult to describe $\Xscr^{\hh G}$ explicitly.
-However, this task has been accomplished by Scheiderer in our main examples of interest, as we now recall.
+However, this task has been accomplished by Scheiderer in our main examples of interest at the level of $1$-topoi, as we now recall.
+Let $\RTop_1$ denote the $(2,1)$-category of $1$-topoi and geometric morphisms thereof, and let a \df{$G$-topos} be a $G$-object in $\RTop_1$.
+Note for the following two examples that Scheiderer's notion of the fixtopos of a $G$-topos (\cite{scheiderer}*{Definition 10.15}) corresponds to taking the limit over $BG$ in $\RTop_1$ (cf. \cite{scheiderer}*{10.15.1}; Scheiderer formulates his constructions in the setting of fibered topoi).

-\begin{example} Suppose that $X$ is a topological space with $G$-action where $G$ acts properly discontinuously on $X$, and consider $\Xscr = \Shv(X)$.
-Then it follows from \cite{scheiderer}*{Proposition 13.2} and Lemma~\ref{lem:fin-lim} that
+\begin{example} Suppose that $X$ is a topological space with $G$-action where $G$ acts properly discontinuously on $X$, and consider the $G$-topos $\Xscr = \Shv(X, \Set)$.
+Then by \cite{scheiderer}*{Proposition 13.2}, we have a canonical equivalence of $1$-topoi